Xyce/Xyce/INSTALL.md

 - All the required [prerequisites](#prerequisites) are found in your default paths
 - Trilinos is installed in the `Trilinos_ROOT` directory
 - Xyce will be installed in the `CMAKE_INSTALL_PREFIX` directory
 - The first compiler found in your default paths is the __same__ one used to build Trilinos.

 If a different C/C++ compiler was used to build Trilinos, specify that compiler using these commands:
 ```sh
 -D CMAKE_C_COMPILER=<C-compiler> \
 -D CMAKE_CXX_COMPILER=<C++-compiler> \
 ```
 You may need to use a full path if the compilers cannot be located in your default paths.
 If additional compiler flags need to be passed to the C/C++ compiler, use these commands:
 ```sh
 -D CMAKE_C_FLAGS=<flags> \
 -D CMAKE_CXX_FLAGS=<flags> \
 ```

 If a required prerequiste is not found in your default path, then you must specify the location of those headers, libraries, or executables.
 Xyce provides special CMake options for some of these prerequisites, like flex and bison:
 ```sh
 -D FLEX_EXECUTABLE=<path/to/flex-install-location>/bin/flex \
 -D FLEX_INCLUDE_DIR=<path/to/flex-install-location>/include \
 -D BISON_EXECUTABLE=<path/to/bison-install-location>/bin/bison \
 ```

 Once the configuration step is done, run the following in the `xyce-build` directory to compile and install Xyce in the `CMAKE_INSTALL_PREFIX` directory:
 ```sh
 cmake --build . -j 2 -t install
 ```
-The "-j 2" designates the number of processors to be used for compiling Xyce.
+The `-j 2` indicates that two processors should be used for compiling Xyce.
 Choose an appropriate number for your system.

 ### Building Xyce with MPI Parallelism

 The generalized process for a parallel configuration of Xyce, given that MPI-enabled Trilinos libraries are already [installed](#building-trilinos), can be summarized as:
 ```sh
 cd <your-build-directory>
 mkdir xyce-mpi-build